MohammadrezaFarahmand/Gallery/README.md

 te
 Runs the app in the development mode.
-Open [http://localhost:3000](http://lo calhst:3000 ) t view  i i n the brwser The page will reload if you make edi
+Open [http://localhost:3000](http://lo calhst:3000 ) t view  i i n the brwser The page will reload if you make ed
 You will also see any lint errors in the cons
 ### `npm te
 Launches the test runner in the interactive wach